ejanjoh/esp8266/README.md

 	cd esp8266/tools
 	python get.py

-Create your Arduino project or just an ordinary C/C++/asm project that use the Arduino hooks – setup() and loop().
-By modifing some of the core files you can create more processes and hooks on the underlying OS (Free RTOS) that runs in the background (not to be discussed further here).
+Create your Arduino project or just an ordinary C/C++/asm project that use the Arduino hooks – setup() and loop(); if you would like to add other psedo tasks that is possible.

 Download the makefile to your project: